Join | Donate | Volunteer:

 Oracy Research Conference

-The ESU’s inaugural Oracy Research Conference took place on Friday 3 November, and we look forward to hosting another event in 2024.
-In this one-day event, we heard some of the latest oracy research from leading experts in the field, discovered what schools are doing in their classrooms to develop their oracy practice, and were presented with research findings from a primary theatre and oracy project led by Travelling Light Theatre Company.
-With keynotes from leading speakers, and sessions from ESU Oracy Action Research schools, we were delighted to connect with so many practitioners.
-See you next year!
-For more information contact education@esu.org
+The ESU are hosting our second annual Oracy Research Conference on Friday 8 November at Dartmouth House.
+In this one-day event, we will share some of the latest oracy research from leading experts in the field and hear about what schools are doing in their classrooms to develop their oracy practice.
+With keynotes from leading speakers, and sessions from ESU Oracy Action Research schools, we look forward to connecting with many colleagues and practitioners.

 Walter Hines Page Scholarship

-Entering its centenary year in 2023, the English-Speaking Union’s Walter Hines Page scholarships enable UK teaching professionals to travel to America to research an oracy or communication project of their choosing that can also help inform our own work in this field.
+Entering its 101st year in 2024, the English-Speaking Union’s Walter Hines Page scholarships enable UK teaching professionals to travel to America to research an oracy or communication project of their choosing that can also help inform our own work in this field.
 Scholars report their findings which are shared nationally and internationally.
-Find out more and apply

 A photo of Emma Robinson on a mountain hill with a lot of flags in the background